MariaPazHG/Covid19/README.md

 I merged these two datasets to see if there is any relationship between the spread of the virus in a country and how happy people are, living in that country.
-The results are presented in the file: Infographic - Visualization of Results and Covid simulation PL vs EC.mov
+The results are presented in the file: Infographic - Visualization of Results and Covid simulation PL vs EC.mov Finally, I have used Prophet to forecast the infections in Ecuador and Poland.
+These results are presented in the file Forecasting EC-PL.